menandmice/micetro_docs/guides/implementation/central_mssql.rst

 .. _central-mssql-windows:

 .. note::
    To improve your compatibility with Microsoft SQL Server, you need to `install ODBC driver version 17 on the Central server <https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15>`_.
-Please note that ODBC driver version 18 is not currently supported.

-For Men&Mice Central on Windows
+For Micetro Central on Windows
 ********************************

-For Men&Mice Central on Windows, you have two authentication methods to choose from:
+For Micetro Central on Windows, you have two authentication methods to choose from:

 1. **Windows Authentication**:

-   Ensure that Men&Mice Central runs under an Active Directory service account that is a member of the local administrators group.
+   Ensure that Micetro Central runs under an Active Directory service account that is a member of the local administrators group.

    Here's an example of how the ``preferences.cfg`` file should look like for the Windows Authentication method.
-Note that the "databaseusername" tag must be present and the "value" attribute must be set to an empty string.
+Note that the ``databaseusername`` tag must be present and the ``value`` attribute must be set to an empty string.

    .. code-block::